Skip to content

 Key Facts

-• The cost of sheep worrying claims in 2017 amounted to £1.6 million for NFU Mutual, alone.
+• The cost of sheep worrying claims in 2023 amounted to £2.4 million for livestock that was severely injured or killed by dogs.

 • Increased housing in rural areas means the chances of attacks have increased rapidly.